victorscopel/wow-token-converter/README.md

-**The current version doesn't work with the new battle.net store, i'm still upgrading the code for the new store but the new structure sucks, so it will take a while**
+**The current version is working only with the front page of the store, still trying to figure out how to make it work with the rest of the site**

 # Wow Token Converter